If you’ve ever waded into bike geek territory, then you might have stumbled across Rivendell Bicycle Works.

 Those models share the signature long chainstays, extended top tube for swept-back bars, and tall head tube for (mostly) upright posture.
 The difference is that complete bikes start at a little over half the price of a Clem Smith, Jr. frame.

 To be clear, they don’t offer the beautiful design flourishes or high-end parts of a Rivendell.
 They cost less for a reason.
-But after riding a Franklin for years, I can attest that you do get the same basic fit and feel as a Rivendell that costs 3-6x more.
+But after riding a Franklin for years, I can attest that you do get a similar fit and feel to a Rivendell that costs 3-6x more.